 Understanding IP Blacklisting

-IP blacklisting is a cybersecurity mechanism used to block traffic from IP addresses that are deemed harmful or suspicious.
-These blacklists are widely used by email providers, web services, firewalls, and intrusion detection systems to prevent spam, fraud, hacking attempts, and other malicious activities.
+IP blacklisting is basically a security tool used to block traffic from IP addresses that look harmful or suspicious.
+You'll find these blacklists being used by email providers, web services, firewalls, and intrusion detection systems to stop spam, fraud, hacking, and other nasty stuff.

 How IP Blacklists Work